Details for Authors

 Note: When the final paper (‘final manuscript’) is uploaded, the authors must file their copyright.
 We will check the final paper to ensure that the noted issues were addressed.
 Then the author(s) register and plan to attend and present.

-Signed IEEE Copyright Forms must be collected for all papers accepted for publication.
+Signed IEEE Copyright Forms must be collected for all papers and oral-only abstracts included in the attendee proceedings.
 Failure to file the copyright will exclude the paper from the proceedings.
 Copyright is collected when the final paper is uploaded or after the review paper is accepted without further revision.

 SusTech has enabled the EDAS IEEE eCopyright function (ECF).
 With ECF, authors are redirected to an IEEE web site and fill in the IEEE copyright form on the web.
 The ECF then reports completion of the web form to EDAS, allowing the author to upload the form.
 Thus, authors do not have to print, fill out and upload copyright forms manually.

 Authors of accepted papers can submit copyright forms via the (c) link in the ‘My Papers’ tab, as shown below.

 A link can also be found on each paper page.